maryamhashemi/Persian_VQA/README.md

 # Persian VQA
-.
 Our aim in this project is to implement some state-of-the-art architectures designed for the task of the VQA and do experiments on the Persian dataset.
-For this purpose, no proper dataset is available hence we use the VQA v1 dataset and translate its questions and answers into Persian using Google translate and Taroman API.
+For this purpose, no proper dataset is available hence we use the VQA v1 dataset and translate its questions and answers into Persian using Google translate and Targoman API.

 ## Project Directory Tree
 ```